pprotschka/kapow-grunt/README.md

 Kapow!
 Grunt is designed to work along side the other Kapow! modules: [Skeleton](https://github.com/mkdo/kapow-skeleton), [Sass](https://github.com/mkdo/kapow-sass), [Theme](https://github.com/mkdo/kapow-theme).

 Ensure that you have [NodeJS](https://nodejs.org/download/), [Grunt](http://gruntjs.com/installing-grunt) and [Bower](http://bower.io/#install-bower) installed as the bare minimum.

-You will need [PHP](http://php.net/manual/en/install.php) installed for theme/plugin linting, and [phpDocumentor](http://www.phpdoc.org/docs/latest/getting-started/installing.html) if you wish to generate PHP documentation.
+Optionally you will need [PHP](http://php.net/manual/en/install.php) installed for theme/plugin linting, and [phpDocumentor](http://www.phpdoc.org/docs/latest/getting-started/installing.html) if you wish to generate PHP documentation.
 If you'd like to lint your Sass with SCSS Lint you'll need to ensure that you have  [Ruby](https://www.ruby-lang.org/en/documentation/installation/) installed.

 ## Installation